richardcope/richardcope.github.io/_posts/2024-10-22-tri-planar-cops.md

 Now we’ve got our uv coordinates, we need to use them to sample a texture.
 Bind a new layer called tex with the same code as we used to bind origP then click the small icon above the text box to add the relevant inputs.

-We use textureSampleRect to sample our input texture and store this to a variable named proj_tex:
+We use textureSampleRect to sample our input texture and store this to a variable named proj_tex.

+{% highlight py %}float3 proj_tex = @tex.textureSampleRect(uv, @dPdxy);
+{% endhighlight %}

+The first parameter of this function is used to input the centre of the sample area, the second refers to the size of the sample area. @dPdxy is a default binding that returns the size of the current output buffer element in image space.
+We don’t need to worry too much about that, we just need it so our texture is sampled nicely.
+There’s further information in the SideFx documentation if you’re interested though.[^fn-2]